ContextLab/memory-models-course/_sources/assignments/Assignment_1:Hopfield_Networks/README.md

   - Continue looping until either (a) you have "updated" every neuron in the latest loop, but no activities have changed, or (b) a maximum number of iterations is reached.
   - Return the current state of the network as the retrieved memory.

+Optional: instead of always following the update rule, add "noise" to the network by (in a very small proportion of updates) randomly flipping the neuron's activity.
+This can sometimes improve a network's performance by "kicking" the network out of local minima!
+It can be instructive to explore a network's performance with vs. without noise, and/or as a function of how much noise is being added.

 ---

 ### 2. Test with a Small Network